nextflow-io/nextflow/README.md

 By default tasks are parallelized by spanning multiple threads in the machine where the pipeline is launched.

-To submit the execution to a SGE cluster create a file named `nextflow.conf`, in the directory where the pipeline is going to be launched, with the following content:
+To submit the execution to a SGE cluster create a file named `nextflow.config`, in the directory where the pipeline is going to be launched, with the following content:

     task {